stefanDeveloper/heiDGAF/docs/index.rst

 Welcome to heiDGAF's documentation!
 ===================================

-**heiDGAF** (/lu'make/) is a Python-based DNS analyzer to detect Domain Generation Algorithms (DGAs) tunneling, and data exfiltration of malicious actors.
+**heiDGAF** is a Python-based DNS analyzer to detect Domain Generation Algorithms (DGAs) tunneling, and data exfiltration of malicious actors.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

 .. note::